-As the founder of historical writing, Herodotus's references to written or archival records in his Histories are of particular interest.
+As Herodotus (Ἡρόδοτος) was the founder of historical writing, references to written or archival records in his Histories (The History) are of particular interest.
 By the mid-fifth century BCE writing in Greece had existed for only about 300 years.
 Because writing was relatively new, and only a small portion of society was literate, it may not be surprising that Herodotus appears to have consulted few written sources in compiling his Histories.
 From Herodotus's own account it seems that most often he did not find it necessary, or perhaps practical, to verify information that he compiled from personal observation through the consultation of written records.
 Herodotus also expected his Histories to be read aloud, in which case citing written sources within the Histories might have been a kind of distraction.

 Herodotus begins his Histories with a sentence that has been translated in various ways: "Herodotus of Halicarnassus here presents his research so that human events do not fade with time."
 Another translation of the same sentence reads, "What follows is a performance of the enquiries of Herodotus from Halicarnassus."
 According to Robert Strassler, editor of The Landmark Herodotus (2007) 3, Proem.b, "This almost certainly implies that Herodotus performed (read aloud) his text, in whole or in part, to an audience gathered to hear him."